Prevention for Women

 Prevention Efforts Must Be Tailored

 Behavior change (e.g. condom use, partner reduction, use of clean needles) needs to be promoted through a variety of means, including structural changes, such as changes in legal and gender norms, and promoting girl’s education and employment opportunities.
 [See Strengthening the Enabling Environment] In countries in which 10–30% of the population is living with HIV, generalized interventions for women may be warranted.
 In other countries, specific key populations of women have much higher levels of HIV prevalence and need to be the focus of prevention efforts.
-[See PPrevention for Key Affected Populations] However, HIV prevention programs for women who fall outside of “most-at-risk populations” are often lacking (Silverman, 2010).
+[See Prevention for Key Affected Populations] However, HIV prevention programs for women who fall outside of “most-at-risk populations” are often lacking (Silverman, 2010).
 Young women require special attention. “…Our current ‘prevention toolbox’ is woefully inadequate for preventing HIV infection in young women who cannot negotiate monogamy and/or condom use with their sexual partner” (Abdool Karim and Humphries, 2010: 1).
-[See Prevention for Young People]
+[See Prevention and Services for Adolescents and Young People]

 Focusing on Key Affected Groups Can Leave Out Other Women Also at Risk for HIV Acquisition